 In total in February 24,342 new loans were registered at land registry.

-New house sales and loans signed in month of February
+New house sales and mortgages in Spain signed in month of February

 The amount of houses bought via finance made up 42.8% of all purchases and the average loan to value was 77.4%.

 House sales themselves were up by 1.2% compared to February of 2016 but down 7.4% when compared to the preceding month.
 This is a normal trend where more homes sell in January than February so should not cause too much alarm at a slowdown on house sales at this point.
 Pressures from outside Spain like Brexit may however start to dampen the market in the coming months as a level of uncertainty remains.

 18.1% of all house sales were of new builds with 81.9% of sales being made up of resales.
 The new build market remains in the doldrums and the share of the market has fallen since last year.